php-ru/symfony-docs-ru/routing/slash_in_parameter.rst

     use the ``.+`` requirement for the parameters that allow slashes.
 For example, if the pattern is ``/share/{token}.{_format}`` and ``{token}`` allows any character, the ``/share/foo/bar.json`` URL will consider ``foo/bar.json`` as the token and the format will be empty.
-This can be solved replacing the ``.+`` requirement by ``[^.]+`` to allow any character except dots.
+This can be solved by replacing the ``.+`` requirement by ``[^.]+`` to allow any character except dots.

 .. note::